Cape Tribulation, Queensland: Geography

 The locality is 110 km north of Cairns.
 It is within the Daintree National Park and the Wet Tropics World Heritage area.
 It is within the local government area of Shire of Douglas (between 2008 and 2013, it was within the Cairns Region).

+Cape Tribulation Bloomfield Road enters the locality from the south (Thornton Beach) and exits to the north (Bloomfield).

 The locality contains a small number of bed and breakfast eco lodges, tourism resorts and backpacker hostels.
 A few very rare plants can be found on Cape Tribulation.